csc-212-fall-2022/assignment-3/README.md

 ## Instructions

 1. Complete exercise 11.4-1 on a piece of paper.
 You don't need to hand this in.
+(Note: The 3rd and 4th editions of the book differ here.
+Repeat the exercise for linear probing, quadratic probing and double hashing.)
 2. For each open addressing strategy (linear, quadratic, double) in, update the appropriate `indices` vector in `ProbingVariants.test.cpp` (lines 41, 48, 55) so that `indices[j]` is the _index_ at which `entries[j]` ends up.
 For example, let's say you complete the exercise and `arr_` would look like: